Qoosim/Todo-List/README.md

 ```

 ```
-   Note: It will run in your http://localhost:8080/
+   Note: It will run on http://localhost:8080
 ```

 ## 👨‍💻 Author